guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 takes the form

 {% highlight scss %}
-	#{  }
+	"This string will have a #{ $variable } inserted into it."
 {% endhighlight %}

 This syntax is also found in the Ruby programming language where Sass has its roots.

-Let's look at a series of example to illustrate how and why to use interpolation in Sass.
+Let's look at a series of examples to illustrate how and why to use interpolation in Sass.